readmeio/heroku-review-app-action/README.md

 If you don't: While this might be a handy template for other Heroku customers, it's written specific to ReadMe's needs.

+### Must perform a full clone to use this action

+By default `actions/checkout` does a [shallow clone](https://github.blog/2020-12-21-get-up-to-speed-with-partial-clone-and-shallow-clone/#user-content-shallow-clones) which doesn't include all of the repo history.
+But in order to push the repo contents to Heroku, we need a deep clone of all history.
+Setting `fetch-depth: 0` in the `actions/checkout` loads all history for all branches and tags, so be sure that's included as a parameter to `actions/checkout`.

 ## Development